freealise/freealise/ar/README.md

 display as inline pictogram in rtf / html, on sn with combining symbols
 use for image dithering / notation / tabs with vowel letters (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)

-object removal: grabcut on posterized depth map with previous laplacian border and mask init (watershed ? no rect)
+object removal: grabcut on posterized depth map with previous laplacian border and mask init (no rect)

 //foil is covered by food-grade wax from cheese; make wet paper models with texture embossed with foil and painted in CMYK